 Talib spoke again after his thirteenth crane.
-“You told us that you were going to bring true peace to Signum no matter what, GAbrielle.
+“You told us that you were going to bring true peace to Signum no matter what, Gabrielle.
 You said that all of our questions about how Signum got to this point would be answered so we’ll never repeat a war like that ever again.
 I’m following you because I believe that.”

 Alice corrected, “No. We’re holding you responsible for that.”

-Die Haupdstadt, Capricorn
+Die Hauptstadt, Capricorn

 As soon as Gabrielle stepped out into the cold, gray light gracing the capital of Capricorn, she was met with a sea of bodies.
 Men and women, dressed in slacks and evening coats, crowded the station platform and wielded signs written in Capricorn and Common.
 They were all shouting, spitting, jeering, some even crying as their bodies pressed up against one another’s.
 Emotion clouded the air with their fogging breaths.

 When Gabrielle had seen them all from the window when the train had first pulled into the station, she knew she was in for a headache.
 But she hadn’t realized it would be this bad.

 NO MORE!
 NOT OUR WAR! read one sign.